Over 40 Waterbury residents got together at our forum in January 2017 for to discuss resources and ideas for improving the city’s neighborhoods.

 What are grassroots grants and who can apply?

-Grassroots grants are “mini” grants ($1,500 each) available to Waterbury residents who endeavor to make positive changes in their neighborhoods.
+Grassroots grants are “mini” grants (average award amount is $1,500 each) available to Waterbury residents who endeavor to make positive changes in their neighborhoods.
 They do not need to have 501 c(3) or nonprofit status to apply for this grant.
-Groups do need to complete an easy application in order to be considered for funding.
+Groups do need to complete an application in order to be considered for funding.

 Help Spread the Word!